pedrodaniel10/SEC/README.md

 The **\<arguments>** can be filled with the following arguments:
 ```
 usage: HDS-Server [-help] [-noCC] -sid <id>
  -help                   			Prints this message
- -noCC,--noCitizenCard   Disables signature using the Portuguese Citizen
+ -noCC,--noCitizenCard    			Disables signature using the
-                         Card
+                                    Portuguese Citizen Card
+ -np,--notary-password <password>   The Notary's private key password in
+                                    case Citizen Card is disabled.
+It is
+                                    required in that case.
+ -p,--server-password <password>    The server's private key password.
  -sid,--server-id <id>              The server's identifier.

 ```